vtex-apps/carrier-hubs-examples/carrier-tracking-example/docs/README.md

   }
 ]
 ```
-- Expected output: Expected output: a map whose keys are the package ids, and the value is an object containing the tracking information and the package notification id.
+- Expected output: a map whose keys are the package ids, and the value is an object containing the tracking information and the package notification id.
 ```
 {
   <packageId>: {